2022 UEC European Track Championships

-The 2022 UEC European Track Championships were the twelfth edition of the elite UEC European Track Championships in track cycling and took place at Messe München in Munich, Germany, from 11 to August 2022, as part of the 2022 European Championships.
+The 2022 UEC European Track Championships were the thirteenth edition of the elite UEC European Track Championships in track cycling and took place at Messe München in Munich, Germany, from 11 to August 2022, as part of the 2022 European Championships.
 This was the second edition of this event, after 2018, which takes place as part of the wider European Championships multi-sport event.